+MTH331 (Sem 1), MTH332 (Sem 2)

-year course 2 sophomore, juniors, seniors
+DURATION: year course

-2 sophomore, juniors, seniors
+CREDITS: 2

-sophomore, juniors, seniors

-sophomore, juniors, seniors
+OPEN TO: sophomore, juniors, seniors

-approved
+NCAA: approved

-Honors Algebra II or a minimum grade of C- in Algebra II and instructor recommendation
+PREREQUISITE: Honors Algebra II or a minimum grade of C- in Algebra II and instructor recommendation

-ALGEBRA II READINESS MTH341 (Sem 1), MTH342 (Sem 2) Algebra II Readiness has been designed for students who have completed Algebra DURATION: YEAR COURSE I and Geometry and would like additional math preparation before Algebra II.
-This CREDITS: 2 introduces Algebra II topics.
-OPEN TO: juniors and seniors Alignment to the Iowa Core Curriculum: Quadratics, Polynomial, rational and radical relationships; Trigonometric functions; Modeling with Functions; and Inferences and conclusions from data. prerequisite: Geometry COMMENT: This course may not fulfill admission requirement for four-year institutions.
-APPLIED MATH I NICC CONCURRENT COLLEGE CLASS (MAT:772) MTH351 (Sem 1) Applied Math I is a course designed for students who want to build their mathematical skills for technical fields.
+ALGEBRA II READINESS

+MTH341 (Sem 1), MTH342 (Sem 2) Algebra II Readiness has been designed for students who have completed Algebra I and Geometry and would like additional math preparation before Algebra II.
+This course helps solidify students' understanding of Algebra I and Geometry concepts and DURATION: YEAR COURSE CREDITS: 2 introduces Algebra II topics.
+OPEN TO: juniors and seniors Alignment to the Iowa Core Curriculum: Quadratics, Polynomial, rational and radical relationships; Trigonometric functions; Modeling with Functions; and Inferences and conclusions from data.
+COMMENT: This course may not fulfill admission requirement for four-year institutions. prerequisite: Algebra I RECOMMEND: Geometry APPLIED MATH I NICC CONCURRENT COLLEGE CLASS (MAT:772) MTH351 (Sem 1) Applied Math I is a course designed for students who want to build their mathematical DURATION: SEMESTER COURSE skills for technical fields.
 Topics include fundamental operations with whole numbers, fractions, decimals, percentages; basic geometry; and measurement.
-This course has DURATION: SEMESTER COURSE CREDITS: 1 college pacing and rigor.
+This course has CREDITS: 1 college pacing and rigor.
 It will require work to be completed outside of class time.
-OPEN TO: juniors and seniors Alignment to Standards: This course is aligned with the unit objects of the NICC Applied Math PREREQUISITE: NONE Course.
-RECOMMEND: Algebra I and Geometry COMMENT: This is a concurrent enrollment course.
-In addition to high school credit, students will earn 3 NICC college credits.
-This course would count towards the following completion leads to AP Calculus.
+OPEN TO: juniors and seniors completion leads to AP Calculus.